The Effects of Expiring Tax Provisions on Families & Businesses

 NEW Missouri SALT Parity Act

 On June 30th, 2022, Mike Parson signed into law the Missouri Salt Parity Act.
-Starting in 2023, this allows flow-through businesses whose owners pay Missouri tax to pay that tax at the corporate level and deduct this payment when calculating income that flows through to the business owner's return.
+Starting this year, flow-through businesses whose owners pay Missouri tax can pay the tax at the corporate level and deduct this payment when calculating income that flows through to the business owner's return.

 Chief Practice Officer